We are so excited that you've chosen us to document your special day.

 The final touch for perfecting your getting ready photos is striving for minimalism.
 It's totally normal for the morning of your wedding to get a bit messy but if you'd like to have cleaner looking images, it might be a good idea to ask your wedding party to hide away the unnecessary clutter before your photographers arrive.

 Again, we're obsessed with natural light + will always root for venues that will provide us with lots of it.
 If you're planning to have it outdoors, we highly recommend finding a shaded location.
-On a sunny day, you'll be grateful for the shade as it'll save you from squinting through your vows + the guys from melting away in their suits.
-Whether or not shade is an option, our most important piece of advice for outdoor ceremonies is to ensure the bride and groom (and guests, if possible) are all subject to the same light (either all in shade or all in the sun).
+On a sunny day, you'll be grateful for the shade as it'll save you from squinting through your vows + guests from melting away in their suits.
+Whether or not shade is an option, our most important piece of advice for outdoor ceremonies is to ensure the couple (and guests, if possible) are all subject to the same light (either all in shade or all in the sun).
 That helps us to provide you with balanced images.

 Remember to think about the time of day when planning your outdoor ceremony.
 We're totally prepared to work under any conditions, but consider the following: the sun's placement in the sky will affect where/when you'll find shade + the time of day will also affect what kind of light you have, period.
 Afternoon light is typically harsh + creates uneven conditions, while the final hours of daylight are much softer + flattering for skin tones.